zafransheriff/osTicket-Post-Installation-Configuration/README.md

 <img src="https://i.imgur.com/fPpp07R.jpeg" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Logged in as the admin, I Configured roles to create a new supreme admin role, getting all permissions.
 Configured departments and created a systems admin department.
 Configured teams to be able to pull specefic teams to perform specefic tasks.
-Created a level 1 and level 2 support
+Created a online banking team
 </p>
 <br />